Native Hawaiian Health

 The Academic Program

-The mission of the Department of Native Hawaiian Health is to be a center of excellence in education, research, and quality health care practices committed to the optimal health and wellness of Kanaka ‘Oiwi, their families, and communities while embracing traditional Hawaiian values and practices.
-To accomplish this mission, the program will actively seek “grass-roots” partnerships with others in the community who share their vision of Ku Pono: Hawai‘i Maoli achieving optimal health and wellness.
+The mission of the Native Hawaiian Health department is to be an academic center of excellence committed to optimal health and wellness for all Native Hawaiian people through research, education, and quality health practices.
+To accomplish this mission the program will actively seek “grass roots” partnerships with others in the community who share this mission.

 Research efforts will be focused on reducing and eliminating health disparities in Native Hawaiians and other Pacific-based populations.
-This includes activities such as conducting hypothesis driven research, developing pilot studies, training new researchers and networking with Native Hawaiian communities to disseminate research information via the Center for Native and Pacific Health Disparities Research, the PILI 'Ohana Obesity study, the KaHOLO project, and other NIH funded grants.
+This includes activities such as conducting hypothesis driven research, developing pilot studies, training new researchers and networking with Native Hawaiian communities to disseminate research information.

 Native Hawaiian Center of Excellence (NHCOE)